mdswyz/SISN-Face-Hallucination/README.md

 ### Citation
 If you find the code helpful in your resarch or work, please cite the following paper.
 ```
-@inproceedings{SISN,
+@inproceedings{lu2021face,
   title={Face Hallucination via Split-Attention in Split-Attention Network},
   author={Lu, Tao and Wang, Yuanzhi and Zhang, Yanduo and Wang, Yu and Wei, Liu and Wang, Zhongyuan and Jiang, Junjun},
-  booktitle={Proceedings of the ACM International Conference on Multimedia (ACM MM)},
+  booktitle={Proceedings of the 29th ACM International Conference on Multimedia},
+  pages={5501--5509},
   year={2021}
 }
 ```